Valencian Community: Geography

 The inland part of the territory is craggy, with some of the highest peaks in the Valencia and Castellón provinces forming part of the Iberian Mountain Range.
 The mountains in the Province of Alicante are in turn a part of the Subbaetic Range.

 The most emblematic mountain of the Valencian Community is the Penyagolosa, in the Alcalatén area.
 It is widely thought to be the highest peak with 1,813 m, but actually the highest peak is the Calderón (1,839 m) located in the Rincón de Ademuz, a Valencian exclave between Aragon and Castilla–La Mancha.
 The most emblematic mountain in the southern part of the territory is the Aitana (1,558 m).

-The rather thin coastal strip is a very fertile plain without remarkable mountains except those around the Cap de la Nau area in northern Alicante province and the Peñíscola area in the Castellón province.
-Typical of this coastal area are wetlands and marshlands such as L'Albufera close to Valencia, El Fondo in Elche and Crevillent, La Marjal near Pego, Albufera of Gayanes in Gayanes or El Prat in Cabanes, also the former wetlands and salt evaporation ponds in the Santa Pola and Torrevieja area.
+The thin coastal strip is a very fertile plain without mountains except those around the Cap de la Nau area in northern Alicante province and the Peñíscola area in the Castellón province.
+Typical of this coastal area are wetlands and marshlands such as L'Albufera close to Valencia, El Fondo in Elche and Crevillent, La Marjal near Pego, L'Albufera de Gaianes in Gaianes or El Prat in Cabanes, also the former wetlands and salt evaporation ponds in the Santa Pola and Torrevieja area.
 All of them are key Ramsar sites which make Valencia of high relevance for both migratory and resident seabirds and waterbirds.

 There are many important coastal dunes in the Saler area near the Albufera and in the Guardamar area, both of them were planted with thousands of trees during the 19th century in order to fix the dunes, thus forming now protected areas of remarkable ecologic value.

 In addition to mainland Valencia, the Valencian territory administers the tiny Columbretes Islands and the coastal inhabited islet of Tabarca.